 What are consumer services?

+After answering, “Is consumer services a good career path?” we need to talk about what are consumer services.
 Consumer Services refers to any service offered to individuals by businesses, including but not limited to retail stores, restaurants, banks, insurance companies, and so on.

 The Consumer Services Career path employees help individuals with issues or decisions regarding services or products.
 Services provided vary from providing financial advice to providing information about consumer products.